 If my mom rushed me through just to keep me on grade level, I probably would have struggled a lot more.
 Make sure your child understands a subject and do not get caught up on the time frame it’s taking them to learn!
 Even though I was behind in math, I was completing writing assignments and reading history books that were two grade levels above me!

-DO join a homeschool group
+DO join a homeschooling group

 We were a part of a homeschool group growing up and we made some great friends.
 Homeschool groups are a good way to connect with other families like yours and learn about fieldtrips, co-ops, etc. We had homeschool chess club, homeschool karate, homeschool dances, etc. You just need to sign up!

 Note from Tiffany: we belong to two different homeschool associations, and we LOVE it!
 We have great friends, a helpful support system, and fun activities to participate in all year long.
+Read why we decided to homeschool even though Tiffany taught public school.

 DON’T worry about following the public school/180 day schedule